dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/principles/triplestore-updates.md

 to change a link must have modify permission on both the containing resource and the `knora-base:LinkValue` for the existing link.

-When a new value is created, it is given the default permissions specified in the definition of its property.
-These are subproperties of `knora-base:hasDefaultPermission`, and are converted into the corresponding subproperties of `knora-base:hasPermission`.
-Similarly, when a new resource is created, it is given the default permissions specified in the definition of its OWL class.
+When a new resource or value is created, it can be given default permissions specified the project's admin data, or (only in API v2) custom permissions can be specified.

 ### Ontology Constraints